Pennsylvania Route 29: Original route

 PA 29 was created and first signed in 1928.
 During this time, construction began on the segment between Tunkhannock north to Springville.
-A year later, the stretch between Tunkhannock and Lemon, midway Tunkhannock and Springville, opened to traffic.
+The following year, in 1929, the stretch between Tunkhannock and Lemon, midway Tunkhannock and Springville, opened to traffic.
 Lemon to Springville opened the following year, in 1930.

 In 1934, work started on the section between US 6 in Tunkhannock and Franklin Forks, located midway between Montrose and the state border.
 The construction was complete by the following year.
 In 1936, two major sections of the route, stretching between Evans Falls to Rosengrants, near Tunkhannock, and from Franklin Forks to the state line, were paved.
 A subsequent project united PA 29 into a single route, completing the road from Hazleton to Tunkhannock.
 PA 29 and PA 113 switched alignments between Phoenixville and Rahns in 1937, with PA 29 now following its present alignment between those two places.
 Two years later, the section from Rosengrants to Tunkhannock was paved.
 In 1940, the section between Bowmans Creek and Evans Falls was paved.

-The first realignment of the route came in 1946 when PA 29 was routed to its current position between West Nanticoke and Silkworth, shifting the route from Cragle Hill Road and Swamp Road to US 11 from Shickshinny to West Nanticoke.
+In 1946, the route underwent its first realignment when PA 29 was routed to its current position between West Nanticoke and Silkworth, shifting the route from Cragle Hill Road and Swamp Road to US 11 from Shickshinny to West Nanticoke.
 This routing replaced Pennsylvania Route 139.
 The route was split on May 9, 1966, by eliminating the section between US 309 in Allentown and US 11 in West Nanticoke, removing a number of overlaps that linked the two segments.
 The former alignment of PA 29 became solely US 309 (now PA 309) between Allentown and Schnecksville, newly-designated PA 873 between Schnecksville and Lehigh Gap, newly-designated PA 248 between Lehigh Gap and Weissport, solely US 209 between Weissport and Nesquehoning, an extension of PA 93 between Nesquehoning and Nescopeck, an extension of PA 239 between Nescopeck and Shickshinny, and solely US 11 between Shickshinny and West Nanticoke.